PROJECTION OF SECTIONED SOLIDS AND

 section is circle.
 If section plane passes

-4. 5.A regular cone is been cut by a cutting
+through apex the section formed is a triangle. - 5.A regular cone is been cut by a cutting

 plane which passes through the apex of cone